Home Warranty Exclusions: What's NOT Covered That You Should Know

 Secondary & Consequential Damage

-If a covered item fails and causes additional damage — say a leaking dishwasher warps your hardwood floor — the warranty only covers fixing the dishwasher.
-The floor damage is a "consequential" loss and falls under your homeowners insurance policy instead.
+If a covered item fails and causes additional damage, say a leaking dishwasher warps your hardwood floor, the warranty only covers fixing the dishwasher.
+Warped floors, damaged cabinets, or water-stained drywall from a leaking dishwasher or water heater are commonly excluded as secondary damage.
+Structural remediation, such as fixing walls or framing affected by a plumbing leak, is often not covered and falls under your homeowners insurance policy instead.

 Why Do Home Warranty Exclusions Exist?